murisi/L2/README.md

 The above example is compiled using the command `./bin/l2compile -pdc -program test demort.o - abbreviations.l2 - comment.l2 - test.l2`.

 ### Numbers:
-Integer literals prove to be quite tedious in L2.
-The following function, `d`, implement decimal arithmetic by reading in an s-expression in base 10 and writing out the equivalent s-expression in base 2:
+Integer literals prove to be quite tedious in L2 as can be seen from some of the examples in the primitive expressions section.
+The following function, `d`, implements decimal arithmetic by reading in an s-expression in base 10 and writing out the equivalent s-expression in base 2:

 numbers.l2
 ```racket